 The Macaulay Pioneer Alumni Award recognizes a graduate who is courageously forging a unique path to success.
 On Thursday, October 3, 2019, Brian Kateman ’11 (CSI) and Sasha Ahuja ’09 (Hunter) received the 2019 Alumni Pioneer Award during the annual Alumni Fall Fête.

 Sasha Ahuja ’09 (Hunter), has been a powerful force for women, workers, and communities of color.
-Since her time at Macaulay at Hunter College, her voice has been a clarion call for economic and social justice, and her career has inspired.
-For Sasha, organizing and advocacy went hand-in-hand with academic studies.
+Since her time at Macaulay, organizing and advocacy went hand-in-hand with academic studies.
 As a student, she supported organizations and increased the capacity of impacted-individuals to advocate for their needs.
 Her work spanned supporting drivers of the New York Taxi Workers Alliance; to engaging youth of the Drum Major Institute; to achieving historic legislation addressing the needs of street vendors.
 Sasha completed her BA in Social Policy and Race Relations at Hunter and went on to codify the skills of social change at Columbia University’s Masters in Social Work.
 Her post-graduate career spanned Planned Parenthood, to political organizing with the Clinton campaign, to spearheading the Young Women’s Initiative – the first of its kind to center impacts for young women – on behalf of then-Council Speaker Melissa Mark-Viverito.
 When the #MeToo movement gained momentum, she joined Girls for Gender Equity as Chief of Staff to operationalize a vast network of advocates at the forefront of change.
 Earlier this year, Sasha took on the role of Chair of the New York City Equal Employment Practices Commission.